rcskids/ScriptLinkStandard/README.md

 ## Installation

 ### NuGet
 The goal of this project is to make the library available in NuGet for easy install and update.
+This will be available upon release.

 ### Manual Installation
 1. Download the [latest release](https://github.com/rcskids/ScriptLinkStandard/releases).